ehoeboer/tool-development/uniface-project-setup-tool/README.md

 ## Setup ##

- * Download the latest zip from the downloads page
+ * Download the latest zip from the downloads folder
  * Unzip the download into your local Uniface packages directory.
 This is where you'll keep all your Uniface tooling.
 These instructions assume this folder is C:\\UnifacePackages\\
  * You should now have a batch file called ProjectSetup.bat in C:\\UnifacePackages\\ along with a folder called ProjectSetup.
  * So that we can invoke the batch file from any where add C:\\UnifacePackages\\ to your path